carolineExplores/temperaturePredictionApp/README.md

 # Key Features:

-Temperature Predictions: Users can generate temperature forecasts (minimum, average, and maximum) for 1 to 14 days ahead for cities worldwide.
+Temperature Predictions: Users can generate temperature forecasts (minimum and maximum temperature) for 1 to 10 days ahead for cities worldwide.

 Hourly Forecast: The app also provides hourly temperature predictions for the following day.